cdio/caio/doc/usage.md

-Keyboard layouts are simple text files, existing layouts can be modified using a text editor and new layouts can be added to the system by placing the new file inside the `keymasdir` directory which defaults to `$PREFIX/share/caio/keymaps`.
+Keyboard layouts are simple text files, existing layouts can be modified using a text editor and new layouts can be added to the system by placing the new file inside the `keymapsdir` directory which defaults to `$PREFIX/share/caio/keymaps`.

 Like the [VICE](https://en.wikipedia.org/wiki/VICE) emulator, the `RESTORE`